hyrrot/hyrrot.github.io/content/about/index.md

 The title of this website, "Pays des Merveilles d'Hyrrot" is French and translates to "Hyrrot's Wonderland" in English.

-Hyrrot writes down his thoughts in his daily life and, when necessary, records and publishes Hyrrot's open-source artifacts.
-He also wants to find and try out some interesting technology, and in that respect, it is a "wonderland" as the title suggests.
+Hyrrot will write down what he thinks about in his daily life and, if necessary, record and publish Hyrrot's open source artifacts.
+He also wants to find some interesting technology to try out and record, and in that respect we are, as the title suggests, it's a "wonderland".

 ### About Hyrrot